Director vs Senior Director: What Are The Differences?

 Related: Leadership interview questions and answers

-Director vs. Senior Director: Key Differences
+Director vs. Senior Director: Key Differences (table)

 Feature Director Senior Director

-Level of Leadership Mid-level management Higher-level leadership
+Level of leadership Mid-level management Higher-level leadership

-Scope of Responsibility One department or team Multiple departments or business units
+Scope of responsibility One department or team Multiple departments or business units

-Decision-Making Power Makes department-level decisions Influences company-wide decisions
+Decision-making power Makes department-level decisions Influences company-wide decisions

-Strategic Focus Tactical and operational Long-term strategic planning
+Strategic focus Tactical and operational Long-term strategic planning

-Budget Oversight Manages a departmental budget Oversees broader financial planning
+Budget oversight Manages a departmental budget Oversees broader financial planning

 Collaboration Works with other department heads Works with executives and stakeholders